tszymczyszyn-shopify/clockwork/README.md

 Clockwork fits well with heroku's cedar stack.

-Consider to use [clockwork-init.sh](https://gist.github.com/1312172) to create a new project for heroku.
+Consider using [clockwork-init.sh](https://gist.github.com/tomykaira/1312172) to create a new project for Heroku.

 Use with queueing
 -----------------